MicrosoftDocs/bingmaps-docs/BingMaps/coverage/geographic-coverage.md

 Bing Maps supports truck routing in the countries/regions indicated in the table below.

 > [!NOTE]
-> Not all truck restrictions may be supported or apply to all countries.
+> Not all truck restrictions may be supported or apply to all countries/regions.

 ## Geocoding

 - **Rooftop** – Most addresses are resolved to the latitude/longitude coordinate at the center of the address parcel (property boundary).
 Rooftop has the highest level of accuracy support.
-Its coverage varies by country.
+Its coverage varies by country/region.

 - **Address** – Addresses are interpolated to a latitude/longitude coordinate on the street.